 What is Zepto Ransomware?

-As with all ransomware viruses, RAA, Locky and Zepto ransomware encrypt the users system files and demand a substantial fee to de-encrypt them.
-In the past three weeks, we have had a lot of calls from frantic business professionals that have been targeted by malware – some had even paid the ransom as a result of RAA, Locky and Zepto ransomware attacks but never received any files back.
+As with all Ransomware viruses, RAA, Locky and Zepto Ransomware encrypt the users system files and demand a substantial fee to de-encrypt them.
+In the past three weeks, Infinity Group have had a lot of calls from frantic business professionals that have been targeted by Malware – some had even paid the ransom as a result of RAA, Locky and Zepto Ransomware attacks but never received any files back.

 What is a Zepto File?

 Zepto Ransomware is thought to be a variant of Locky and shares many of the same attributes; although this time a users files are all renamed with a .zepto file extension.
 In the first week of July 2016, experts observed more than 140,000 emails containing the Zepto Ransomware virus.
 As the attack gets more established these figures will dramatically rise.

 How is Zepto Ransomware distributed?

 At present there are two main distribution methods for the Zepto Ransomware virus although others will likely emerge.